 How Legal Professionals Can Get Involved in Animal Law

 While there has been extraordinary growth in this area, full-time animal law jobs are still relatively limited.
-Fortunately, there are a number of ways to make significant contributions to this field by either working as a volunteer or doing pro bono work for a firm.
-Below are suggestions for getting involved as a volunteer:
+Fortunately, there are a number of ways to make significant contributions to this field by either working as a volunteer for an organization or doing pro bono work at a firm.
+Below are suggestions for getting involved as a volunteer.

-- Join ALDF’s Animal Law Program!
+- Join ALDF’s Pro Bono Program and sign up for ALDF’s Volunteer Attorney Network!
 We use volunteer attorneys to work on a variety of projects including research and citation checking, writing legal information guides, filing amicus briefs, litigating cases, and assisting prosecutors with animal cruelty cases.

-- Contact an animal protection group you have an interest in and offer your help.
+- Contact a national or local animal protection organization or humane society and offer your help.

-- Find out if your regional or state bar has an animal law section or committee and get involved.
+- Find out if your regional or state bar association has an animal law section or committee and get involved.
 If they do not, consider starting one.
-Contact us for information on how to do this.
+Contact us for information on how to start a section.

-- Start an animal law group with other legal professionals.
+- Start an animal law organization with other legal professionals.

-- Consider writing an article for your local newspaper, local bar journal, or animal law journal.
-Journals include Animal Law Review, Journal of Animal Law and Ethics and Journal of Animal Law.
+- Consider writing an article for your local newspaper, local bar journal, or animal law journal, such as Lewis and Clark Law School’s Animal Law Review.

-- Get involved with your local law school.
+- Get involved with your local law school’s SALDF chapter.

-- If you teach an animal law class, join ALDF’s animal law instructor listserve and the Animal Law Instructor website, dedicated to and for law professors teaching animal law.
+- If you teach an animal law class, join ALDF’s animal law instructor email list and the animal law instructor website, dedicated to and for law professors teaching animal law.

 Additionally, doing pro bono work at a law firm is how many attorneys are able to contribute to the field of animal law.
 Below are suggestions for persuading a firm to allow pro bono animal law related opportunities:

-- Let the firm know your interest in animal law early on.
+- Let the firm know of your interest in animal law early on.

 - Highlight the fact that because animal law is an emerging field, there is an opportunity to set new legal precedent.

 Questions?
-Contact the Animal Legal Defense Fund’s Animal Law Program at firstname.lastname@example.org.
+Contact the Animal Legal Defense Fund’s Pro Bono Program at ProBono@aldf.org.